Bubba Thompson Player Props: Rangers vs. Angels

 Bubba Thompson At The Plate

-- Thompson is batting .190 with four doubles, a triple and a walk.
+- Thompson is hitting .186 with four doubles, a triple and a walk.

-- Thompson has gotten a hit in six of 20 games this year (30.0%), with multiple hits twice.
+- In six of 21 games this year (28.6%), Thompson has reached safely via hit, and that includes multiple hits twice.

-- He has not hit a long ball in his 20 games this year.
+- He has not hit a home run in his 21 games this year.

 - Thompson has driven in a run in two games this season, with multiple runs batted in once.